Index

 - From a local survey in 2011, around 70% of men and 76% of women aged 16+ years had seen a dentist within the last two years.

-- From the GP patient survey, the percentage of patients aged 18+ years who were registered with Hull GPs who had successfully obtained an NHS dental appointment in the last two years fell slightly from 96.7% to 94.2%.
-However, as stated above, access was more limited during the COVID-19 pandemic, and the percentage fell to 70.2% for 2020/21 (which was lower than England at 77.0%).
-As the data is for the percentage who had obtained an appointment in the last two years, it is possible that the majority of those who were successful had had an appointment prior to March 2020.
+- From the GP Patient Survey (January to March 2021), the percentage of patients aged 18+ years who were registered with Hull GPs who had successfully obtained an NHS dental appointment in the last two years was 67%.
+However, as stated above, access was more limited during the COVID-19 pandemic.
+The equivalent figure for January to March 2020 was 91%, and for 89% for January to March 2019.
+For the 2020/21 financial year, it was estimated that 70.2% of Hull’s residents (aged 18+ years) successfully obtained an NHS dental appointment in the last two years which was lower than England at 77%.

 The Population Affected – Why Is It Important?